Spratm-Asleaf/Pilot-Vehicle/README.md

 Online supplementary materials of the paper titled

 **A Railway Accident Prevention System Using An Intelligent Pilot Vehicle**

+Published in the _IEEE Transactions on Intelligent Transportation Systems_

 By Shixiong Wang*, Xinke Li*, Zhirui Chen, and Yang Liu (The * marks equal contribution.)